Health News Roundup: EU offers free COVID vaccines to China to help curb outbreak- FT; Malawi delays reopening schools as cholera cases surge and more | Health

 Health News Roundup: EU offers free COVID vaccines to China to help curb outbreak- FT; Malawi delays reopening schools as cholera cases surge and more

 China's abrupt U-turn on COVID controls on Dec.
-7, as well as the accuracy of its case and mortality data, have come under increasing scrutiny at home and overseas and prompted some countries to impose travel curbs.
+7, as well as the accuracy of its case and mortality data, have come under increasing scrutiny at home and abroad.
 South Korea to require COVID tests for Hong Kong, Macau travellers South Korea's health authorities said on Tuesday it will impose mandatory COVID-19 tests on travellers from Hong Kong and Macau, after Beijing's decision to lift stringent zero-COVID policies.

 Following is a summary of current health news briefs.